Make the most of the school holidays with our round-up of family days out and things to do on a budget

 Let kids of all ages get hands-on with big machines at Diggerland – they can embrace their passion for diggers and other types of massive machinery and, perhaps for the first time, have a go at driving them.
 Even if they don’t dream of operating full-size construction machinery, families will find plenty of entertainment at this theme park including go-karting and dodgems.
 There are indoor activities for rainy days, at four locations in Kent, Devon, Durham and Yorkshire.
 Boundless members can get 25 per cent off standard Diggerland admission.

-LEGOLAND has special new Miniland displays from master builders to celebrate the 60th anniversary of the LEGO brick.
-You can also save up to 42 per cent on a brick-filled day at Legoland Windsor Resort and get money off at Birmingham or Manchester’s Legoland Discovery Centres.
+LEGOLAND has a new Haunted House Monster Party and you can save up to 42 per cent on a brick-filled day at Legoland Windsor Resort as well as money off at Birmingham or Manchester’s Legoland Discovery Centres.

 Got little thrill seekers on your hands?
-The UK’s theme parks have plenty of new rides for 2018, with discounts on tickets for Boundless members:
+The UK’s theme parks have plenty of new rides, with discounts on tickets for Boundless members:

 Thorpe Park is always a family favourite, packed with more than 30 rides, attractions and live events, which include the UK’s top five rollercoasters.
-New for 2018 is The Walking Dead: The Ride (suitable for ages 13 and over) – zombies have taken over the park and you must make it to the Safe Zone if you want to survive…
+New attractions include The Walking Dead: The Ride (suitable for ages 13 and over) – zombies have taken over the park and you must make it to the Safe Zone if you want to survive…

 Chessington has a new Tiger Rock ride within the Land of the Tiger enclosure for a family of four endangered Amur tigers.
 Plus, for younger visitors, there’s a new Gruffalo Groove, along with the Gruffalo River Ride.